-There is an affiliation in Florence with Syracuse University.
-This is a fall program only in which all courses except Italian are taught in English.
-Students stay in Italian homestays with five dinners and seven breakfasts provided.
-Syracuse has given a $2,000 discount to Loyola students using this affiliation.
+There is an affiliation in Florence with Fairfield University and students will attend Florence University of the Arts.
+This is a fall or spring program in which all courses except Italian are taught in English.
+Students stay in apartments throughout the cities and homestays can be requested at an additional cost.

 For more information on the Italian programs, contact Dr. Leslie Z. Morgan at ext.
 2926 or firstname.lastname@example.org, or Carrie Hogue of International Programs at ext.
 2920 or email@example.com.